spaceitup/checkout-android/README.rst

 cases.
 It provides important information about integration scenarios, testing possibilities, and references.
 Click `here <https://https://www.optile.io/reference#tag/list>`_ for the API reference documentation describing how to construct a payment session request.

-After you have created a payment session you will receive a response containing the List Result in Json format.
+After you have created a payment session you will receive a response containing the list result in Json format.
-This List Result contains a “self” URL which is used to initialize the Payment Page.
+This list result contains a “self” URL which is used to initialize the Payment Page.

 Top part of the list result containing the “self” URL: